Thoughts and Encouragements for Wounded Helpers

 (Notice that the adjectives used here speak volumes on the appreciation of the writer for the three positions!)

-I have heard people speak about multiple Inner Children like they were
+Child’.
+I have heard people speak about multiple Inner Children like

 I do not exclude the possibility that in this way, some helpers may have